ATOung/file-downloader/README.md

 - Hxfile

 ## Features
-- Download speed meter (updated every second - Multithread / every chunk cycle - Singlethread)
+- Download speed meter
 - Internet ping test (based on singapore firstmedia speedtest server)
 - Pause (CTRL-C for pause)
-- Grab direct download link with -d argument
+- Can return direct download link with -d argument
 - Can select singlethreaded or multithreaded (default: multithreaded)
+- You can use import this as a module

 ## Known Issues
--
+- Sometimes program can't be paused when using multithreaded mode.

 > Please report if there is a bug on this script